brisa-build/brisa/docs/02-building-your-application/01-routing/08-internationalization.md

 - `locale` contains the currently active locale.
 - `locales` contains all configured locales.
 - `defaultLocale` contains the configured default locale.
+- `pages` contains the configured pages.
-- `t` function to consume translations
+- `t` function to consume translations.

 Example in a page: